-The laneway door was apparently used by members at the end of an evening to escort their wives to the, women only, Lyceum Club on Ridgway Place.
+The laneway door was apparently used by members at the end of an evening to escort their wives to the women only, Lyceum Club on Ridgway Place.
 However, it’s suggested that while that reason may have some truth, there might have been a somewhat more clandestine use for the darkened laneway door.

 Right opposite the door stands the architecturally impressive Monaco House, an interesting angular building erected in 2007 as the Honorary Consulate of Principality of Monaco.
-However, the building that stood in its place before was home to many kinds of businesses over the years and for quite sometime it was a busy brothel.
+However, the building that stood in its place before was home to many kinds of businesses over the years and for quite some time it was a busy brothel.

-According to local legend, gentlemen who fancied something of a liaison with one of the cities working ladies, would simply excuse themselves from the smokey rooms of the clubhouse to ‘get a breath of fresh air’ or ‘go for a stroll in the garden.’
+According to local legend, gentlemen who fancied something of a liaison with one of the cities working ladies would simply excuse themselves from the smokey rooms of the clubhouse to ‘get a breath of fresh air’ or ‘go for a stroll in the garden.’
 They would then use the side door onto Ridgeway Place and walk directly across the narrow laneway into the welcoming arms of some pay-by-the-hour company.

-These days a cafe now sits opposite the door, however it borrows its name and the color of its stalls from the history of the location.
-Liaison Cafe is a popular coffee spot for many city slickers, though apparently this particular liaison hasn’t proved quite as popular with Melbourne Club members looking to stretch their legs.
+These days a cafe now sits opposite the door, however, it borrows its name and the color of its stalls from the history of the location.
+Liaison Cafe is a popular coffee spot for many city slickers, though apparently, this particular liaison hasn’t proved quite as popular with Melbourne Club members looking to stretch their legs.